 The soft coated wheaten terrier was first bred as a working dog on farms.
-They are known to adjust well in different environments whether in the city or in the suburbs.
-They are also known to be generally good with children.
-However, just like any other terriers, this breed requires plenty of exercise and socialisation, especially in its developing years.
+They are known to adapt in different environments whether in the city or in the suburbs.
+They are also generally good with children.
+They require plenty of exercise and socialisation, especially in its developing years.

 10. Bedlington Terrier

 The Bedlington terrier was originally bred and built for speed.
 They have a laid-back personality and would do better when provided with enough space to run off-leash in a secured escape-proof area.
-It is known for its non-shedding coat but it still must have a daily brushing.
+Their curly non-shedding coat makes them suitable for pet lovers who suffer from allergies.